 ● Shea’s Performing Arts Center – this year’s events range from the Hamilton to Frozen.

 ● St Joseph Cathedral located at 50 Franklin Street, is currently the cathedral church of the Roman Catholic Diocese of Buffalo.

-● St Louis Church – 780 Main Street, Buffalo, NY 14202 My grandfather was buried from St Louis.
-My niece was just christened here.
+● St Louis Church – 780 Main Street, Buffalo, NY 14202 My grandfather and my father were buried from St Louis.
+My niece and nephew were christened there.
 The photos online just do not do it justice.
 If you are on an architectural or religious tour of Buffalo, make certain to stop in.
 It is simply breathtaking.

 ● Cofeld Judaic Museum of Temple Beth Zion – 805 Delaware Avenue, Buffalo, NY